-Our SENCo has day-to-day responsibility for the operation of SEND policy and coordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans (EHC Plans).
+Our SENCo has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have Education, Health and Care Plans (EHC Plans).

-Our SENCo, Mr Ian Smith, provides professional guidance to colleagues and will work closely with staff, parents and other agencies.
-He has achieved the National Award in SEN Coordination.
-Our SENCo is aware of the provision in the Local Offer and works with professionals, providing a support role to families to ensure that our pupils with SEND receive appropriate support and high quality first teaching.
+Our SENCo, Mr Ian Smith, provides professional guidance to colleagues and works closely with staff, parents/carers and other agencies.
+He has achieved the National Award in SEN Co-ordination.

+Our SENCo is aware of the provision in the Local Offer and works with professionals, providing a support role to families to ensure that our pupils with SEND receive appropriate support and high-quality first teaching.